Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/PerfTools/EmaCppConsPerf/ReadMe.txt

-The purpose of this application is to measure performance of the EMA, in consuming Level I Market Price content directly from an OMM provider or through the Thomson Reuters Enterprise Platform.
+The purpose of this application is to measure performance of the EMA, in consuming Level I Market Price content directly from an OMM provider or through a Refinitiv Real-Time Distribution System.

 The consumer creates two types of threads:
 - A main thread, which collects and records statistical information,